 The raid did not go as planned.
-The aircraft carrier Hornet and its task force were detected by Japanese fishing vessels several hundred miles short of their planned launch site.
-This necessitated an early launch, making the raid even riskier, since the fuel capacity of the B-25 was deemed insufficient to reach Manchuria with several hundred additional miles added to its mission.
+The aircraft carrier Hornet and its task force were detected by Japanese vessels several hundred miles short of the planned launch site.
+This necessitated an earlier launch, making the raid even riskier, since the fuel capacity of the B-25 was deemed insufficient to reach Manchuria with several hundred additional miles added to the mission.

-They launched on the 18th of April in 1942, the 167th anniversary of Paul Revere's famous ride.
+They launched on the 18th of April in 1942, the anniversary of Paul Revere's famous ride.
 The sixteen crews experienced surprisingly little anti-aircraft fire, and most succeeded in dropping their bomb-loads over their intended targets.
-As it turned out, their fears of having insufficient fuel were justified, and every crew which was not shot down by anti-aircraft fire was eventually forced to ditch over China or Russia, short of their designated landing sites.
+As it turned out, their fears of having insufficient fuel were justified, and every crew which was not shot down by Anti-Aircraft fire was eventually forced to ditch over China or Russia, short of their designated landing sites.

 Doolittle not only became separated from his squadron, he even became separated from his crew after bailing out over a rice paddy near Chu Chow.
-He spent his first night in Manchuria in a farmer's shack, profoundly discouraged and depressed, fearing that the raid had been a failure and that he might be Court-martialed.
+He spent his first night in Manchuria in a farmer's shack, profoundly discouraged and depressed, assuming that the raid had been a failure and fearing that he might be Court-martialed.

-IT IS ALMOST IMPOSSIBLE, 82 YEARS LATER, TO CONVEY THE BOOST IN MORALE AND SENSE OF TRIUMPH THE DOOLITTLE RAID GAVE THE AMERICAN PEOPLE SO SOON AFTER THE DISASTER AT PEARL HARBOR.
+IT IS ALMOST IMPOSSIBLE, 83 YEARS LATER, TO CONVEY THE BOOST IN MORALE AND SENSE OF TRIUMPH THE DOOLITTLE RAID GAVE THE AMERICAN PEOPLE SO SOON AFTER THE DISASTER AT PEARL HARBOR.

-Instead of wringing their hands and cursing our fate, these brave men set about to avenge the Japanese sneak attack at Pearl Harbor, and did so at the very heart of Imperial Japan.
-After word of his raid was eventually released to the press, Jimmie Doolittle probably had greater name recognition in American than Ted Williams, who had just hit .406 in 1941.
+Instead of wringing their hands and cursing our fate, these brave men set about to avenge the Japanese sneak attack, and did so at the very heart of Imperial Japan.
+After word of his raid had been released to the press, Jimmie Doolittle probably had greater name recognition in America than Ted Williams, who had just batted .406 in in 1941.